coltongrainger/journal/index.md

 From my experience with kan-ban and without a cell phone over the last 3 months (since failing two prelims this Fall), I recognize I just shouldn't *actively* track myself when I'm "working on myself".
 (I have some *passive trackers*, e.g., time series data for my heartrate, my sleep, and my approximate location.
 But I don't have to remember do anything to collect this data, and I get to analyze it post hoc.)

 At the same time, I *would like* to actively track myself, so I'm trying to be attentive (when I'm working) to *whom* I feel I am working for, rather than fretting to much about *what* I am doing.
-Here's a rough correspondence.

-- algebra notes for Peter
-- analysis prelim for Sergei
-- image classification for Suchit
+- chores for myself
 - rdai docs for Matt
 - rdai database for Tom
-- topology geometry prelim for Agnès
+- topology notes for Agnès
+- algebra notes for Peter
+- analysis notes for Sergei

 ## 2020-01-01